Use Case 1

 In vehicle assembly operations, the process involves workers and several tasks characterized by largely different postures, workloads, and complexity often requiring exoskeletons to reduce the biomechanical load.
 Additionally, it can be improved by COBOTs that either support heavy parts such as the roof or pick components and tools for the workers.

-Use Case 1 will include innovative artificial intelligence for control strategies, and the adequate sensorization of both COBOTs and exoskeletons.
+Use Case 1 includes innovative artificial intelligence for control strategies, and the adequate sensorization COBOTs.